How to implement exception handling in SQL Server - Try… Catch

 END CATCH

-Here's an example showing how to execute exception handling.
-We will insert a row of data in our Books table, which I have previously created.
-To insert the data we will first create a stored procedure, which will also have the Try…Catch block to handle the errors.
-We will not pass any parameters to the procedure and rather use fixed values to prove our point.
+Here's another example of exception handling.
+I want to insert some data in my Books table.
+And this time, I use a stored procedure to insert data.
+The procedure have Try…Catch block to handle the errors.
+We will not pass any parameters to the procedure and rather use fixed values.

 CREATE PROCEDURE Exception_Demo